Advanced Solutions for Clearer Vision

 Cataract Surgery Toronto

-Yonge Eglinton Laser Eye + Cosmetic Centre provides patients suffering from cataracts and other vision impairments several options for treatment.
+TLC Yonge Eglinton Laser Eye Centre provides patients suffering from cataracts and other vision impairments several options for treatment.
 We are proud to use blue blocker and Multifocal lenses at our Toronto, Ontario, practice.
 We also offer our patients corneal transplants with deep lamellar endothelial keratoplasty (DLEK).
 We invite you to learn more about corneal transplant procedures.

 Patients with cataracts in Toronto, Ontario, may experience a loss in their quality of life, since the vision problem may hinder their ability to perform routine activities.
 Similar to a smudged camera lens, cataracts obstruct the clarity of a patient’s vision.
 This obstruction results from cloudiness that forms on the eye’s natural lens and creates haziness in the patient's vision.
+There are different causes of cataracts, but in many cases, cataracts develop as part of the aging process.

 The Multifocal Lenses are offered at our Toronto, Ontario, location as one of the IOL options for cataracts patients.
 The Multifocal lens is unlike fixed focus monofocal IOLs, which usually correct only for distance vision, the Multifocal lenses offered to our Toronto, Ontario, patients can correct both near and distance vision.